Last Updated on February 15, 2022 by Real Men Sow

-Advice on the web seems to suggest that permission is necessary to harvest seaweed, but I’ve seen people collecting it on the tele without mentioning this.
-I was also reminded on Twitter last night that the guys from Edwardian Farm used seaweed as a free, plentiful source of fertiliser.
+Advice on the web seems to suggest that permission is necessary to harvest seaweed, but I’ve seen people collecting it on the TV without mentioning this.
+I was also reminded on Twitter last night that the guys from Edwardian Farm used seaweed as a free, plentiful source of fertilizer.

 Not that I’d wish to promote law-breaking, but I reckon that unless you’re looking to harvest on a scale fit for export to Japan, I’m sure no one would object to you taking some seaweed.
 If you’re worried, I’d recommend contacting your local Council or harbour master.

 Don’t Remove All Seaweed to Protect the Habitat